-Here’s my complete stay at home mom schedule, including blogging and working from home, cleaning, and raising kids from sun up to sun down…
+Here’s my complete stay-at-home mom schedule, including blogging and working from home…

 My Stay At Home Mom Schedule